Case · Hempel · Marketing AI Hub

 EU

-The Brief
+The turn

-Four marketing challenges that AI should address.
+Four marketing problems AI should actually solve.

 01